euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 > Words that happen in the same context tend to have the same meanings.

-According to the course, this might be the reason why arit
+According to the course, this might be the reason why arithmetic might be plausible on words.

+#### Dimensions

+Having a vector space, the idea behind introducing new dimensions relies on the fact that words apply meaning to the

 ### Deep Learning cases